sashirestela/simple-openai/README.md

   * For example, to run the chat demo with a log file: ```./rundemo.sh Chat```

-* Indications for Azure OpenAI demo
+* Instructions for Azure OpenAI demo

     The recommended models to run this demo are: